oddsqrl/randolf/Game Design/Technical Design.md

 - Using Unity C# as it is a small, low poly game and since I have experience working with it.
 Unity runs 3D and is good for a
 - Not using Unity ECS as I don't need networking nor do I need the optimisations for this project.

 Physics handled by Unity RigidBody for simplicity purposes.
+It wouldn't fit the scope otherwise.
+Only certain items that need be will have physics applied to them, this includes but is not limited to: The player, Blocking object.

 **Unity packages**:
 - Input System